Metadata Files

 - marking symbols that Sublime Text will allow you to browse to quickly.

-# File Format
+File Format

+Metadata files have the .tmPreferences extension and use the Property List format.
 The file name is ignored by Sublime Text.

 Metadata files are inherited from TextMate.

-# Example
+Example

 Here's an example of a metadata file: